Fireguard Fire Resisting Roller Shutter DoorsCertified fire rated roller shutters - Rated from 1 to 4 hours Download

 Fireguard FS50 fire shutter

 1, 2 or 4 Hour Fire Resistance.
 Electric operation.
-The roller shutter is un-insulated and is manufactured in strict accordance with BS: 476, Part 22 1987.
+The roller shutter is un-insulated and is manufactured in strict accordance with BS EN 1634-1 and compliant with harmonised standard BS EN 16034:2014; also BS EN 13241-1:2003.
 Electric operation by 1ph internal tubular motor.
 Curtain constructed from either 50mm flat or 76mm concave profile galvanised mild steel interlocking laths (gauge of laths being dependent on door size and hour rating), pressure riveted at each end of each alternate lath with steel end-locks.
 Galvanised, rolled inverted “T” section bottom rail to close against floor/counter.
 Guides to be 50mm or 65mm x 32mm galvanised steel.
 The motor is designed to drive the shutter curtain down upon receipt of a signal from the customer’s fire alarm or smoke/heat detector.
-Activation can also be by a thermal fusible link.
-With the exception of the angles, which are primer painted, the finish of the curtain, bottom rail, guides and canopy are galvanised A Safety Brake is fitted when required to comply with BSEN13241-1:2003.
+With the exception of the angles, which are primer painted, the finish of the curtain, bottom rail, guides and canopy are galvanised.
+A Safety Brake is fitted when required to comply with BSEN13241-1:2003.

 - Powder Coat paint finish to most RAL colours